Bhuvantenguria/super150webdevelopement/README.md

 # This is Readme of this repo.

-In this Repo there is only a static webPage .
+In this Repo there is only a static website .

+#Tech stack

+-> HTML
+-> CSS